 Ethel Watkins Taylor (later Ethel Pritchard) of Ngāpuhi was, in 1915, one of the first contingent of 50 volunteers with the New Zealand Army Nursing Service.
 Watkins Taylor nursed in Alexandria, Egypt, treating the sick and wounded from Gallipoli.
 She served throughout the war, later working on hospital ships and at army hospitals in England.

 In 1916 conscription for Pākehā males was introduced to ensure reinforcements for units overseas.
 Later this policy was extended to include Māori in the Waikato–Maniapoto Native Land Court district, whose lack of support for the war effort was reflected in the sparse numbers of volunteers.
-These tribes protested strongly against being required to fight for a sovereign power which in the 1860s had declared war on their ancestors, branded them as rebels and confiscated thousands of hectares of their land.
+These tribes protested strongly against being required to fight for a sovereign power which in the 1860s had branded their ancestors as rebels, invaded their territory and confiscated thousands of hectares of their land.
 The Kīngitanga (Māori King movement) under the Māori King Te Rata and his niece Te Puea Hērangi actively opposed conscription and discouraged volunteering.

 Ngāi Tūhoe of the Urewera was one of the tribes that suffered greatly in the 1860s wars.
 In 1907 the followers of Tūhoe prophet Rua Kēnana established a community in the Urewera mountains, at Maungapōhatu.
 With the coming of war Rua discouraged his followers from volunteering.
 Some Pākehā feared that he was a Māori ‘Kaiser’, actively supporting the Germans.
 A party of 67 police marched on Maungapōhatu in April 1916, to arrest Rua on charges of illicitly selling alcohol.
 An armed confrontation occurred in which Rua’s son and uncle were killed.